rackerlabs/rackspace-how-to/content/cloud-backup-troubleshooting-on-windows-2012-servers.md

 your open support tickets, log in to the [Cloud Control Panel](https://mycloud.rackspace.com/) and click **Tickets > Ticket List** in the top navigation bar.

-If there are no open support tickets about the server in question, in the next section, attempt to establish a connection.
+If there are no open support tickets about the server in question, attempt to establish a connection as shown in the next section.

 ## Establish connection